 I find the taste of maple syrup comforting.
 Its caramel sweetness and amber tone are like being wrapped up in a blanket with your loved one or sitting in front of a warm fire.

-Maple syrup is just so much of what's right with the world.
+Maple syrup is just so much of what's right with the world!
 Placing it in a cookie can only make it more so.
-It brings out maple syrup's sweet natural flavor and pairs it with the velvety taste of brown sugar and the bittersweet bite of fresh walnuts.
+The cookie brings out maple syrup's sweet natural flavor and pairs it with the velvety taste of brown sugar and the bittersweet bite of fresh walnuts.

 Be sure to use Grade B maple syrup (Grade B syrup is made late in the season and therefore has a darker, richer, more mapley flavor than Grade A) if you can for this recipe as it will stand up to the brown sugar and to baking.
 If all you have is Grade A then that's fine too.

 1/2 cup (1 stick) unsalted butter, room temperature

 1 cup dark brown sugar

 1 teaspoon vanilla extract

 1/2 cup plus 1 tablespoon maple syrup (Grade B preferably)

 2 cups all-purpose flour

 1/2 teaspoon baking soda